steveee27/Financial-Transaction-Analysis-Dashboard/README.md

 - **Transaction Calendar**: This heatmap-style calendar visualizes the number of transactions per week, highlighting peaks or valleys in transaction volumes across different days of the week.
 This is useful for detecting trends based on weekdays or specific weeks.

-- **Account Type Distribution**: A bar chart representing the count of different account types, helping to analyze the most popular account types among customers (e.g., **Credit**, **Deposits**, **Tabungan**).
+- **Account Type Analysis**: A bar chart showing the count of different account types, helping to analyze the most popular account types among customers (e.g., **Credit**, **Deposits**, **Tabungan**).

 - **Balance Per Day**: A line chart showing daily fluctuations in the total balance.
 This helps in understanding the daily impact of customer deposits and withdrawals.

-- **Transaction Count Per Day**: A line chart showing the daily number of transactions.
-This helps visualize transaction activity over time and identify high-traffic days.
+- **Transaction Count Per Day**: This visualization shows the daily number of transactions.
+It helps visualize transaction activity over time and identify high-traffic days.

 ## Results